killianmuldoon/doca-platform/docs/architecture/system_overview.md

-## DOCA Platform Framework
+## DOCA Platform Framework (DPF)

+DOCA Platform Framework (DPF) streamlines the provisioning and orchestration of NVIDIA BlueField DPUs in Kubernetes environments.
-A system for provisioning and managing DPUs and the DOCA services that run on them.
-Enable DPUs and DOCA Services deployment and management at scale.
+It supports scalable deployment and management of DPUs and the services running on them.

 ```mermaid
 %%{